northstowekarate/northstowekarate.github.io/etiquette/index.md

 ---
 title: Dojo Etiquette.
 layout: base.njk
 description: Being respectful to ourselves and to each other is a vital part of karate.
-Here we define some basic guidelines for being respectful.
+We must treat everyone with respect and dignity.
 ---
 # Dojo Etiquette

+Being respectful to outserver and to each other it a vital part of karate.
+It is also part of the [dojo kun](/dojokun).
+Here are some points on being respecful in the dojo.

 * Treat everyone with respect and dignity
 * Shoes should be removed *BEFORE* entering the dojo